lsst-sqre/sqr-083/index.rst

 APIs that require Science Platform tokens
 -----------------------------------------

-To use APIs within the same Science Platform environment (e.g., narrativelog, exposurelog), clients need Gafaelfawr token for bearer authorization.
+To use APIs within the same Science Platform environment (e.g., narrativelog_, exposurelog_), clients need a Gafaelfawr token for bearer authorization.
 The ``lsst.rsp.get_access_token()`` function provides this token for users:

 .. code-block:: python